JustinDFuller/justindfuller.com/content/posts/2020-10-01_interview_red_flags.md

 How you respond depends on how urgently you need this job, or how badly you want to work for this company.
 It may be tempting to explain to the interviewer that their questions are bad, but that's unlikely to help anyone.
 If you're able to answer the questions correctly, you could get some extra points by carefully explaining why you think this questions can be troublesome, and by referring the interviewer to questions that you generally find to be more demonstrative of engineering skills.

 Most of the time, you should just note that

+### When You're Giving The Interview

+If this sounds like a question you've been asking in interviews, don't worry!
+It's easy to fix.
+Just remember the golden rule: If the answer is revealed by running the code once, it's not a good question.

+You should instead consider using questions that require writing code similar to what your engineers do every day.
+If you're making UI widgets for a bank, do not require them to solve a complex leetcode-style algorithm.
+If you're maintaining legacy code, create a small project that contains a bug; then, ask the interviewee to find and fix it.

+There are many options available to you, all of which avoid testing for rote memorization, while target skills for your unique needs.

+Most importantly, be sure that this question, or a small set of questions, are consistent for all of your candidates.
+This will help ensure fair comparisons.

 ---